LLNL/lbann/docs/building_lbann.rst

 CMake flags known to LBANN's "Superbuild" build system.

 1. Install all of the external packages via spack (Aluminum, Hydrogen, etc).
     Install packages into a spack environment.
+(This is only done when initially installing or upgrading the dependencies.)

     .. code-block:: bash